• Features

 The gym was divided in half to allow a place for the kids to run and play.
 While the adults enjoyed food and fellowship with each other and with the many volunteers, Daniel Shaul, Palmer Church member, kept the kids entertained with activities.

 The best part was that the volunteers and guests were blessed.
 Connections were made.
-Several of the guests that attended have started to attend church services in Anchorage.
+Several of the guests who attended have started to attend church services in Anchorage.
 Another dinner is being planned for early March 2026.

 Image